 The Clinician Consultation Center supports providers in reducing health disparities by providing clinical advice on prevention, medications, resistance, and adherence.
 All US-based clinicians are welcome to call our consultation lines to receive expert guidance regarding their specific patients, cases, and treatment dilemmas.

-For more information, visit the National Black HIV/AIDS Awareness Day official website, AIDS.gov’s roundup of stories, tools, and events.
+For more information, visit the National Black HIV/AIDS Awareness Day official website, and AIDS.gov’s roundup of stories, tools, and events.
 To encourage your patients and community to participate in related education and events, see the CDC’s information on getting involved.